aajh/http-server/README.md

 ## Compiling
-First install fmt library version 10.1.1 and other needed packages.
+First install fmt library version 10.1.1, boost 1.74.0 and other needed packages.
 This can be done with the one of the following ways depending on the system:
 ```
 # macOS with Homebrew
-brew install fmt@10.1.1
+brew install fmt@10.1.1 boost@1.74.0

 # Ubuntu
-sudo apt install build-essential cmake pkg-config
+sudo apt install build-essential cmake pkg-config libboost1.74-dev
 cd ~
 wget https://github.com/fmtlib/fmt/releases/download/10.1.1/fmt-10.1.1.zip
 unzip fmt-10.1.1.zip